-I was sent to one of these nasty institutions after proving I could not resist the temptations provided by my neer-do-well pals in the public education system.
-It was the era of hootenannies … what did they expect of me?
+I was sent to one of these nasty institutions after proving I could not resist the temptations provided by my ne’er-do-well pals in the public education system.
+It was the era of hootenannies, intoxication and radical ideas … what did they expect of me?

-My parents’ hope was the new environment, crammed to bursting with money, pretense and lofty aspirations, would temper my unruly spirit, mould and smooth a praiseworthy fledgling patrician, propel a paragon of ruling class values on to the Ivy League.
+My parents’ hope was that the new environment, crammed to bursting with money, pretense and lofty aspirations, would temper my unruly spirit, mould and smooth a praiseworthy fledgling patrician, propel a paragon of ruling class values on to the Ivy league.

 But, before I was able to make good my escape, I had to endure the finks and eat the food.

-You would think an Anglican institution that bills itself as ritzy and highbrow would provide the student body with extraordinary eats, wouldn’t you?
+You would think an Anglican institution that bills itself as ritzy and highbrow would provide the inmates with extraordinary eats, wouldn’t you?

 Not the case.

-Maybe the diet was calculated to remove any vestige of hubris from the eater, with an effect more profound than saltpeter on a lust-crazed convict.
-Perhaps the menu was planned to desensitize the student, bludgeon him, sap his will to live, make him pliable, more susceptible to the ultra-conservative rants delivered in the classroom.
+Maybe the diet was calculated to remove any vestige of rebellion from the eater, with an effect more profound than saltpeter on a lust-crazed inmate.
+Perhaps the menu was planned to desensitize the prepster, bludgeon him, sap his will to live, make him pliable, more susceptible to the ultra-conservative rants delivered in the classroom.

 The “Masters” who sat at the ends of the tables seemed to enjoy the gruel.
 To judge from their behavior, the fare, when indulged over several decades, stimulated ceaseless aggression and an arrogance that could blow open bomb shelter doors.

-What it meant to me was I had to endure only one meal a day at this place, the seat of the Inquisition.
+What it meant to me was I had to endure only one meal a day at this place, this seat of the Inquisition.

-I used to dread lunch.
-I spent most of each morning — following a chapel service that included a rousing rendition of “God, the Omnipotent” and a stultifying address by the headmaster — ignoring the entreaties of my teachers to support Barry Goldwater and the John Birch Society, working on schemes to escape the campus and find a decent meatball hero.
+I dreaded lunch.
+I spent most of each morning — following a chapel service that included a rousing rendition of—“God, the Omnipotent” and an stultifying address by the headmaster, ignoring the entreaties of the masters to support Barry Goldwater and the John Birch Society, working on schemes to escape the campus and find a decent meatball hero for my lunch.

 No chance.
 The perimeter was under guard.
 There was no getting away from the cruelty of Mrs. Peek.

 Mrs. Peek was the cook.
 She and a staff of three were responsible for the torture at the noon hour.
 Periodically, Mrs. Peek and the staff made an appearance in the dining room and we were forced to applaud.
-It was like cheering the arrival of a culinary Genghis Khan.
+It was like a resident of a doomed fortress cheering the arrival of Genghis Khan.

-Where Mrs. Peek, an otherwise likeable matron, learned to mangle food products was unknown.
-Perhaps she was trained during the war, at a secret Gestapo camp located somewhere in the Prussian hinterland.
+Where and from whom Mrs. Peek, an otherwise likeable matron, learned to mangle food products was unknown.
+Perhaps she was trained during the war at a secret Gestapo camp located somewhere in Prussian hinterland.
 Maybe she was educated at the Borgia Academy.

-However the old gal learned to destroy meat and produce, and take all joy from the act of eating … she learned it well.
+Regardless of how and where the old gal learned to destroy meat and produce, to take all joy from the act of eating … she learned it well.

-And I have Mrs. Peek’s unceasing artistry to thank for motivating me to behave so terribly, to be so erratic, despicable and unmanageable that the school staff and administration put up with me for only slightly under two years.
+And I have Mrs. Peek’s unceasing artistry to thank for helping to motivate me to behave so terribly, to be so erratic, despicable and unmanageable that the school staff and administration put up with me for only slightly under two years.
 Once the extraordinarily high tuition was exhausted just before the end of my second year and graduation, they cut me loose — a failed project, an unredeemable lout.
-The prospect of flunking me and having to take me back was unthinkable.
+The prospect of flunking me and having to take me back for another term was unthinkable.

 It is seldom I think back and remember my classmates.
-There were but eight or ten of us in my class and I don’t think any of us had the slightest urge to stay in touch.
+There were but eight or ten of us in my class and not one had the slightest urge to stay in touch.
 My only reason to communicate with any of them would be to elicit memories of the worst food in Western history.

 I intend to seek some of them out.